ProbabilisticWorld/SoTL/README.md

 ---
 # Aside: some ponderings on textbooks
-- Is it really necessary to train them this way?
+- Is it really necessary to train students to use a textbook?
 - Why *should* they use the book if there is so much information available online?
 - There is *too much* information available online, and much of it is wrong or irrelevant.
 It can take valuable "processing power" for a student to sift through and find what is helpful; this energy could be more efficiently spent with the focus of a textbook that was selected for a specific course.
 - I also have the simple conviction that there is *inherent value* to learning how to use a textbook as a resource!